gazoscalvertos/Hass-Custom-Alarm/README.md

 - MQTT Integration
 - Alarm State Persistence on reboots/power restore (NEW)
 - Lockout of HA sidebar when armed (NEW)
+- Custom Panel allowing your own html to display whatever you choose (Cameras, Sliding Images etc) (NEW)
 - Passcode Attemps/Lockout
 - Support for custom device states
 - Code panel 0-9 on disarm only